 └── {service}.yaml

-1. Namespaces exist before anything deploys
+1. Namespaces exist before anything tries to deploy into them

-3. Databases running before apps connect
+3. Databases are running before apps try to connect

 The Bootstrap Problem Solved